 - Staffing company: Lead litigator representing plaintiff staffing company in successful effort to enjoin four former employees and a competitor from working together in violation of certain non-compete and related provisions.
 Handled the case through four hearings before the trial court and an emergency appeal to the Second Circuit.
 Case settled with defendants agreeing to broad injunctive relief and making a significant payment to plaintiff.
-Handled a similar matter for a large professional services firm with similar success.
+Handled a similar matter for a large professional services firm with similar success in winning injunctive relief.

 - Confidential client: Lead litigator during a three-week jury trial on copyright infringement and Lanham Act claims.
 Case resolved favorably for the client immediately before jury deliberations.

 - European banks: Represented four plaintiff European banks in a bank fraud and conversion case in the Southern District of New York related to oil trade finance that has resulted in over $70 million in recovery.